-Crab cakes on a restaurant’s menu will usually catch our attention, but we’ve found that they are easy to make at home.
-Authentic Maryland crab cakes require blue crabs caught in the Chesapeake Bay and are traditionally flavored with Old Bay along with very little filler.
-We prefer a Maryland style without all the extra add-ins used to make up for a lack of crab meat and this is our go-to recipe.
-It’s the only crab cake recipe you will ever need.
+Crab cakes on a restaurant’s menu usually catch our attention, but we’ve found that they are easy to make at home.
+Authentic Maryland crab cakes require blue crabs caught in the Chesapeake Bay and are traditionally flavored with Old Bay and very little filler.
+We prefer a Maryland style that doesn’t include all the extra add-ins used to make up for a lack of crab meat, and this is our go-to recipe.
+These versatile cakes are perfect for dinner, or transform brunch and use them in our crab cake eggs Benedict.

 Key Ingredients and Substitutions